congomongo/congomongo/readme.markdown

 What?
 ------
-A toolkit for using mongodb with clojure.
+A toolkit for using MongoDB with Clojure.

 Summary
 ---------
-Provides a convenience wrapper around most of the standard methods on collections from the java api and introduces some coercion utilities for convenient serialization of Clojure data-structures.
+Provides a convenience wrapper around a subset of methods in the mongodb-java-driver.
+It also introduces some coercion utilities for convenient serialization of Clojure data-structures.
+It is still pre-alpha so the api is subject to change.
+Bug reports and patches are welcome!

 Basics
 --------